Q: What ages do you teach?

 Q: When is tuition due?

 A: Tuition is due by the 10th of the month.
-Payments not received or postmarked by the 10th will incur a $20 late penalty.
+Payments not received or postmarked by the 10th will incur an automatic $20 late penalty.
+If your family needs to adjust the tuition date, that needs to be communicated through the office.

 Q: Will we have to pay any fees during the year?

-A: An annual registration fee is due with the student’s yearly registration form.
+A: An annual registration fee is due every April.
 The non-refundable registration fee reserves the student’s place in the studio.
-It covers all student-owned books and materials (including metronome, flashcards, and binders), as well as use of the studio lending library.
-The registration fee is $65 the first year, for the first child, and $50 for each additional child and/or subsequent year.
+It covers all materials (ie. flashcards, binders/folders, assignment sheets, etc.), as well as use of the studio lending library so that you never have to buy a book!.
+The registration fee is $75 the first year, for the first child, and $60 for each additional child and/or subsequent year.

-You will NOT be billed for any miscellaneous activities or materials throughout the year, unless your child chooses to participate in an extra, optional event.
+You will NOT be billed for any miscellaneous activities or materials throughout the year, unless you choose to participate in an extra, optional events (such as recitals).

 Q: How much are students required to practice during the week between lessons?

 A: The student needs to practice daily in order to master music.
-He will progress in direct proportion to the amount of time he spends practicing!
+They will progress in direct proportion to the amount of time they spends practicing!
 A regular time should be set aside for home practice on at least 5 different days during the week.
-Of course, each student should practice for results as well as minutes, but this chart can serve as a guide:
+Before your lesson you will want to discuss with your instructor what is going to be the best option for practicing tailored to you.

 - Young students & Beginning students (Primer Level): 10-15 minutes daily